 SAVANNAH, Ga.
-(WSAV) – The field of 2020 Democratic presidential hopefuls has narrowed to eight.
+(WSAV) – The field of 2020 Democratic presidential hopefuls has narrowed to four.

-Meet the current candidates, listed in alphabetical order by last name, below.
+Meet the current Democratic candidates, listed in alphabetical order by last name, below.

 Joe Biden served as the 47th Vice President of the United States from 2009 to 2017 under President Barack Obama.
 He also represented Delaware in the Senate from 1973 to 2009.